philip-pearce/Matrices/README.md

-Please click on "network.ipynb" above, and then click the "Open in Colab" button.
+Please click on "matrices.ipynb" above, and then click the "Open in Colab" button.